-Initially, it should be noted that Mont.
-Code Ann. § 7-5-4205(3) empowers a mayor to "(3) veto any objectionable part of a resolution or ordinance and approve the other parts" in essence a mayoral line item veto power.
-Two separate statutory provisions in Montana law, §§ 7-5-4206 and 7-3-214(2), expressly establish a requirement that at least a two-thirds vote of all the elected city council members is necessary to override a mayoral veto.
+(B) 7-5-4205(3) MCA empowers a mayor to "veto any objectionable part of a resolution or ordinance and approve the other parts" in essence a mayoral line item veto power.
+Two separate statutory provisions in Montana law, 7-5-4206 and 7-3-214(2), expressly establish a requirement that at least a two-thirds vote of all the elected city council members is necessary to override a mayoral veto.
+(Emphasis added)

-7-5-4206.
+(C) 7-5-4206.
 Procedure to veto ordinance or resolution.
 (1) In case an ordinance or resolution does not meet the mayor's approbation, the mayor has power to return the same to the next regular meeting of the council, with all objections in writing.
 No ordinance or resolution so vetoed by the mayor must go into effect unless the same be afterwards passed by two-thirds vote of the whole number of members of the council.
 (2) If the mayor fails to return any resolution or ordinance as aforesaid, the same takes effect without further action.
-(Emphasis added.)
+(Emphasis added)

-Mont.
-Code Ann. § 7-3-214(2) provides that the executive (mayor) may:

-(2) veto ordinances and resolutions, subject to override by a two-thirds vote of the commission (council).
-(Emphasis added.)
+(D) 7-3-214(2) MCA provides that the executive (mayor) may "veto ordinances and resolutions, subject to override by a two-thirds vote of the commission (council)."
+(Emphasis added)

-7. Impact fees for "other public facilities" not specifically statutorily identified in subsection 7-6-1601(7) MCA.
-Implemented after the adoption date of the state impact fee law with a useful life of 10 years or more that increase or improve the service capacity of a public facility.
+11. Impact fees to fund Capital Improvements including "other public facilities" not specifically statutorily identified in subsection 7-6-1601(7) MCA.